 The old method of balancing the net flow for all sections individually can be recovered by setting all flags to -1.
 Then the normal velocities across each of the four boundaries are modified separately, so that the net volume transport across each boundary is zero.
-For example, for the western boundary at $i = i_b$, the modified velocity is:
+For example, for the western boundary at $i = i_b$ , the modified velocity is:

-$$u(y,z) - \int{\text{western boundary}} u dy dz \approx OBNu(jk) - \sum{jk} OBNu(jk) h_w(i_b jk) \Delta y_G(i_b j) \Delta z(k).$$
+$$u(y,z) - \int{\text{Western boundary}} u dy dz \approx OBNu(jk) - \sum{jk} OBNu(jk) h_w(i_b jk) \Delta y_G(i_b j) \Delta z(k).$$

-This also ensures a net total inflow of zero through all boundaries, but this combination of flags is not useful if you want to simulate, for example, a sector of the Southern Ocean with a strong ACC entering through the western and leaving through the eastern boundary, because the value of "-1" for these flags will make sure that the strong inflow is removed.
-Clearly, gobal balancing with OBCS_balanceFace/ $W/N/S \ge 0$ is the preferred method.
+This also ensures a net total inflow of zero through all boundaries, but this combination of flags is not useful if you want to simulate, for example, a sector of the Southern Ocean with a strong ACC entering through the western and leaving through the eastern boundary, because the value of -1 for these flags will make sure that the strong inflow is removed.
+Clearly, global balancing with OBCS\balanceFacE/W/N/S > 0 is the preferred method.

-With runtime parameter OBCSbalanceSurf=.TRUE., the surface mass flux contribution, say, from surface freshwater flux EmPmR is included in the balancing scheme.
+Setting runtime parameter OBCSbalanceSurf to TRUE., the surface mass flux contribution, say, from surface freshwater flux EmPmR is included in the balancing scheme.

-OBCS APPLY :
+OBCS APPLY \: